SkalskiP/awesome-chatgpt-code-interpreter-experiments/README.md

-<h1 align="center">chatgpt 💬 + code interpreter 💻 prompts</h1>
+<h1 align="center">chatgpt 💬 + code interpreter 💻 experiments</h1>

 ## 👋 hello

-Our goal is to push ChatGPT + Code Interpreter to the limit.
-You'll be surprised what's possible without writing even a single line of code. 🔥
+We aim to push ChatGPT + Code Interpreter to its limits, show you what's possible and unlock your creativity!
+Well, and have a lot of fun doing it! 🔥

 ## 💻 code interpreter

 Code Interpreter is an official ChatGPT plugin for data analytics, image conversions, editing code, and more.
+It is now available to all ChatGPT Plus users.
+It provides OpenaAI models with a working Python interpreter in a sandboxed, firewalled execution environment and some temporal hard drive space.

 ## 💬 prompts